makerdao/mips/MIP22/mip22.md

 ### MIP22c3: Definitions
 * **Tinlake Flipper:** the contract that can liquidate a Vault by going to the Tinlake Pool contracts to redeem DROP for DAI and then transfer the raised DAI to the `Vow`
-* **Tinlake GemJoin:** a GemJoin adapter that only allows the pool to add collateral
+* **DROPJoin:** An adaptor based heavily on GemJoin which allows only a selected Tinlake pool contract to add collateral to the Maker Vault.
 * **Tinlake Pool:** a pool of asset backed loans settled in DAI
-* **DROP:** the senior pool share ERC20 token it is redeemable against a share of the DAI repaid by the loans in the Tinlake Pool
+* **DROP:** the senior pool share ERC20 token which is redeemable against a share of the DAI repaid by the loans in the Tinlake Pool

 ---

 ### MIP22c4: Proposed Code
 The code has been kept to a minimum and any functional changes are shown below.
-We will publish a repo after collecting some feedback on this proposal (to be ammended).
-The code in full can be viewed [here](https://gist.github.com/lucasvo/0928dc8118e6f140fe656bb4409c8495).
+We will publish a Git repository after collecting feedback on this proposal (to be ammended).
+The code in full can be viewed [here](https://github.com/lucasvo/mips/tree/mip22/MIP22).

 For each Tinlake pool there will only be one Vault owned by the pool.
 The pool will have the logic necessary to manage the Vault.
 We modify the standard GemJoin adapter to only allow the `join` method to be called by `wards` (i.e. it is an authorized call).
 This will prevent anyone else from opening a CDP with DROP tokens as they would not be able to add the collateral to the system.